xxfoundation/elixxir-registration/README.md

 logPath: "registration.log"
 # Path to the node topology permissioning info
 ndfOutputPath: "ndf.json"
-# Batch size of each round
-batchSize: 8
 # Minimum number of nodes to begin running rounds
 minimumNodes: 3